GaneshYadav3142/Alemeno_Assesment-Front_End/README.md

 # LMS Web Application README

-This web application consists of a frontend and a backend.
-Below are instructions on how to run each part of the application.
+This is small LMS  web application consists of a frontend and a backend.This web application is full responsive on all the Devices such as Large, Medium and Small Screens Below are instructions on how to run each part of the application.

 ## Backend